Anku5hk/Programmers_guide_to_Python/book.md

 #### Wikipedia suggests </br>
   > In computer science, a data structure is a data organization, management and storage format that enables efficient access and modification.

 Simply put they are used to organize data in a way that it can be stored/retrieved efficiently.
 Data can be data types or even other data structures.
 Different data structures have their advantages/disadvantages in terms of accessing/storing/removing data speed, so they should be used as per the task/ease.
 They can also be called literal collections.
-In python, you can't/don't need to declare the size of the built-in data structures beforehand, they are dynamically scaled/released automatically in background.
+In Python, you can't/don't need to declare the size of the built-in data structures beforehand, they are dynamically scaled/released automatically in background.
 #### Composite Data Type, Abstract Data Type and Data Structures differences.
   1. Composite Data Types are data structures but not all data structures are composite types.
   2. Abstract Data Type define only the mathematical model of the implementation of a data type i.e they only exist in pseudo code.